ddemonstrate/ddemonstrate.org/README.md

 Alternativity you can fork and host the API yourself.

 ### Via our website
-Listing a campaign is made simple by entering the title, purpose and category (e.g. animal rights, environmental) of your campaign as well as providing an image and your cryptocurrency wallet address.
+Listing a campaign is made simple by entering the title, purpose and category (e.g. animal rights, environmental) of your campaign as well as providing your ethereum address.
+Locations are set using the "What 3 Words" service. https://what3words.com

 ## How you can help
 * Fork and clone this repo.
 Cloning creates more local copies.